TOO LONG DIDN’T READ ANSWER

 What Is A Performance Bond?

-A Performance bond is a very common type of surety bond.
+A Performance bond is a very common type of surety bond which is issued after the bid bond.
 In fact, it is probably issued more often to contractors and subcontractors than any other type of bond.
 The performance bond basically acts as a security for the project owner, since it is capable of ensuring them that the contractor will abide by the terms of the contract.
 Most project owners will not even consider an unbonded contractor.
 The main reason for this is because a bond will protect the project owner from financial loss, in the event that the contractor fails to fulfill the contract obligation.

 Performance Bonding Pre-Qualification Process